-How to Move to Hawaii
+What to Know Before Moving to Hawaii

 For example, if you are looking for a place with nightlife and great surfing, you may want to look at the island of Oahu.
 Home to the famous Waikiki, Oahu has both of these things and more; however, the island does get very crowded as it’s a popular tourist attraction.
 This means if you want to live here, you need to be ready to put up with traffic, hard to find parking spots and lots of people.
 Oahu is also home to the state’s capital city, Honolulu.

 However, if you are looking for a place with a bit more solitude, you may want to find a smaller island with fewer people, like Kauai or Lanai.
 It should be noted that areas like this have fewer jobs to offer transplants.
+Which place to move to really depends on what kind of lifestyle you are looking for, and even more important is where you will work and what you will do.

 Commuting

-Another thing to take into account is transportation, some of the islands do have a public bus service, and other islands such as Lanai or Molokai don’t have one.
+Another thing to take into account is transportation.
+Some of the islands do have a public bus service, and other islands such as Lanai or Molokai don’t have one.
 Be sure to look into this if you don’t have a car or another mode of transportation.
 Even if you do have a car, places like Honolulu become very congested, and to ensure yourself a parking spot every day some people rent out a monthly parking spot.

 What’s the Best Time for Moving to Hawaii?